 Description

 Hestia Hotel Group will lay off 190 employees in Estonia, throughout a collective dismissal programme.
 The reason for the dismissals is the COVID-19 outbreak, resulting in containment measures that led to a collapse in tourism.
-Two hotels in Estonia remained opened, one was partially opened as of 1 May 2020, and it is not yet sure how many of the other four hotels will be opened in the future.
+Four Hotels will closed, two hotels remained opened, one was partially opened as of 1 May 2020.
 Altogether, the turnover of Hestia decreased by 90-100%.
 The company made use of the national wage subsidy designed to alleviate the crisis caused by the COVID-19 outbreak, but it is not enough to avoid the dismissals as the recovery of the whole sector will be slow.

 The chain has 7 hotels in Estonia and 2 in Latvia.
 At peak-times, the group employs 500 persons in Estonia and Latvia; the exact figure for Estonia is unknown.
 Around 40 employees will be made redundant in Latvia as well.